“She may be easy street, but

 “Whatever, I’m sure you’ll be too busy—you know, busy winning and all…”

 “I’ll do what I have to, Kenneth.
-Now I probably shouldn’t tell you this in parting, but remember the little secret I mentioned to you that once?
+Now I probably shouldn’t tell you this in parting, but what the hell anymore.
+Remember the little secret I mentioned to you that once?
 Well, just between us, what I just found out in Winnetka confirmed it, for sure.
 I’ve always deep down wondered about my mother’s attachment to Melissa Saversohn—beyond Lester, that is, and our recent to-do really got my curiosity up.
-So I pled headache, then rummaged through Faith’s drawers one day when they were all at shul.
+So I pleaded headache, then rummaged through Faith’s drawers one day when they were all at shul.
 Lo and behold, I came across an old file folder in her vanity that had a letter from Hal Saversohn back when we all lived near each other in Skokie.
-Here he was thanking her for surrogate suckling his baby daughter, since Mrs. Saversohn was so frail and infirm post partum.
+Here he was thanking her for surrogate suckling his baby daughter, since Mrs. Saversohn was so frail and infirm postpartum, vowing he would never say a word about it to anyone else.

 “My mother, can you believe it?
 Talk about midwifing, loose, liberal Faith Mendel cross-feeding—earth mother as birth mother.
 Who knows how long she nursed Melissa?
 There was a doctor’s guideline in the folder, the whole shmeer.
 I mean, I always knew Moon was like, same age as me—but my buxom mother, with so much goodness to go around.
 No wonder my parents warmly welcomed Moon into the family, and still care so much.
 The whole thing freaks me out, almost as much as Lester is without her.
+What can I tell you, it’s like her invisible bond with my mom.
 See what you stirred up, Kenneth?
-I’m figuring Faith won’t know what I know now, and bet Daddo and Moon wouldn’t know about it—let alone Lester.
-No doubt it could really tear her to shreds.
-Maybe it’s something you should know, but then I’m sure you would never dare say a word…”
+I’m figuring Faith won’t know what I know now, and bet Lester and Moon don’t know much about it at all.
+No doubt it could really tear her to shreds at this point.
+Maybe it’s something you should know, but then I’m sure you would never dare say a word either…”

 “Me?
 No way,” I said, continuing on my way toward the stairs.
 Oh great: truth or consequences, fair or foul?
 But what was I supposed to do with that?
 Even if it was true, why’d she have to go layin’ it on me?
+What damn business was it of mine?!
 Was all I could do to find some way to unhear it.
 “Thanks for the scoop anyhow—I’ll take it under advisement.
-But that’s not any of my concern about now anyway, you know, us being kaput and all.”
+But that’s not any of my concern about now anyway, you know, our ‘moment’ being kaput and all.”

 “C’mon, you’ve got more important things to worry about,” I sulked in stride, not wanting to turn back around to give her the satisfaction of a trophy glance.
 Rather, I just listened to the slamming of her door.